National Anthem

 The role of Katherine is played by Tori Spelling, then at the height of her success.
 Another unforgettable performance is by legendary New York drag queen Miss Coco Peru.

-Go Fish” & Stand-up show by Shir Reuven”
+Go Fish” & introduction by Shir Reuven”

-~30 minutes long performance before the screening.
+~30 minutes long opening before the screening.

 A romantic comedy set in Chicago that shakes all the conventions of that period about the way lesbians and bisexual women were shown on screen.